Version 2.0 of Mailchimp for WordPress

 Support for CAPTCHA fields

-The biggest new feature is the ability to include (mathematical) Captcha fields in your sign-up forms.
-The option to include a Captcha field will only be visible if you're running the Captcha plugin by BestWebSoft.
+The biggest new feature in Mailchimp for WordPress 2.0 is support for mathematical CAPTCHA fields in sign-up forms.
+The option to include a CAPTCHA field is available when you’re running the Captcha plugin by BestWebSoft.

-If you're running the Captcha plugin, using the [captcha] shortcode in your form mark-up is the only thing that's needed to render the Captcha field.
-The plugin will take care of validation and showing any possible error messages.
+If you’re using the Captcha plugin, add the [captcha] shortcode to your form markup to render the CAPTCHA field.
+Mailchimp for WordPress will handle validation and show any relevant error messages.

 captcha-demo